HardisonCo/.github/international/comoros/km-health/hms-esq/index.md

 ## Integration Points

-This document outlines how HMS-ESQ is integrated with km_Health systems in Comoros.
+This document outlines how HMS-ESQ is integrated with km-health systems in Comoros.